-Table 11.13 Required Parameters for Subscriber PI Connectors
+Table 16.13 Required Parameters for Subscriber PI Connectors ------------- --

+Description

-Parameter Description type Specifies to subscribe. afelement Specifies the AF element or element template name.
-Wildcards are supported. iselementtemplate Specifies whether the afelement parameter is an element template name.
+Specifies to subscribe.

+Specifies the AF element or element template name.
+Wildcards are supported.

+Specifies whether the afelement parameter is an element template name.
 By default, the afelement parameter specifies an element name.
-Valid values are TRUE or FALSE . snapshot Specifies whether to send snapshot data.
+Valid values are TRUE or FALSE .

+Specifies whether to send snapshot data.

-Table 11.14 Required Parameters for Publisher PI Connectors
+Table 16.14 Required Parameters for Publisher PI Connectors